GOP not budging on infrastructure offer in Biden talks - WTMJ

 But House and Senate Democrats say much of what Republicans proposed so far is simply existing spending and nowhere near that amount.

-The Democratic chairman of the House Transportation & Infrastructure Committee, Rep. Peter DeFazio of Oregon, acknowledged that his Memorial Day target for consideration of the bill will slip, but said Wednesday he intends to bring it forward in June.

-The Senate panel is also aiming to have its bill considered by Memorial Day.

-At the same time, House Republicans are preparing their own alternative to Biden’s plan.
+At the same time, House Republicans are working on their own alternative to Biden’s plan.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.